 If you set up a brick and mortar shop, you would need to budget for rent, real-estate fees, legal fees, decorating costs, and more, before you have even spent a dollar on the stock.

-As with the above question, be sure to check out the information and video instructions regards the Amazon Fee Calculator and calculating your profit margins in the section above How to use the Amazon FBA Calculator and Calculate the Financial Viability of your Products.
+As with the above question, be sure to check out the information and video instructions regards the Amazon Fee Calculator and calculating your profit margins in the relevant section above.

 Your goal is to determine a full cost price per individual product sold, so you can then see if you can price competitively.
 Then multiply the cost price by the number of units you want to start off with to find out how much you will need to start your Amazon FBA business.

 How Much Money Do I Need To Start an Amazon FBA Business?